 Line 421 -- Show the uncollectible revenue/bad debt expense associated with gross billed revenues amounts reported on Line 419.
-This should be the amount reported as bad debt expense in the filer's income statement for the year.
+In addition, for those using billed revenues, this line may include redeemed credits.
+Reported uncollectible amounts should be the amount reported as bad debt expense in the filer's income statement for the year.
 Note that it will include uncollectibles associated with all revenue on the filer's books (Line 419), covering carrier's carrier revenues, end-user telecommunications revenues and revenues reported on Line 418.
 The contributor's uncollectible revenues/bad debt expense should be calculated in accordance with Generally Accepted Accounting Principles.
 Thus, uncollectibles should represent the portion of gross billed revenues that the contributor reasonably expects will not be collected.
-Note that uncollectibles may not include any amounts associated with unbillable revenues.36 Filers that operate on a cash basis should report \$0 on this line.
+Note that uncollectibles may not include any amounts associated with unbillable revenues.47 Filers that operate on a cash basis should report \$0 on this line.
+Filers that used earned revenues to represent billed revenues should not report as uncollectible any billings that are not included in earned revenues.